bitcoin-core/bitcoincore.org/_posts/en/pages/legal/2016-01-15-privacy-policy.md

 ---
 ## Introduction

-By visiting this website or are otherwise providing your personal information to us via any other means, you are accepting and consenting to the practices described in this Policy.
+By visiting this website or otherwise providing your personal information to us via any other means, you are accepting and consenting to the practices described in this Policy.
 Unless specified otherwise, the term “visitor” includes everyone whether you upload information to our website, download information, or are merely visiting.

 This privacy policy will govern our use of your information, regardless of what information we collect.